vippsas/vipps-ecom-api/v1-migration.md

-# Disclaimer
-This is a work in progress.
+# Migration from eCom API v1 to eCom API v2

+Document version 1.0.1.

 Issues and PRs are welcome.

 # Key differences